microsoft/MixedReality-GraphicsTools-Unreal/Docs/Lighting.md

 # Lighting

 By default Unreal uses the [mobile lighting](https://docs.unrealengine.com/en-US/SharingAndReleasing/Mobile/Lighting/index.html) rendering path for Mixed Reality (specifically HoloLens 2).
-This lighting path is well suited for mobile phones, handhelds, etc. but may be too costly for devices like HoloLens 2 which needs to render to a stereo display at [60 frames per second](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/platform-capabilities-and-apis/understanding-performance-for-mixed-reality).
-To ensure developers have access to a lighting path that is performant on HoloLens, Graphics Tools incudes simplified physically based lighting system accessible via the the `MF_GTDefaultLit` [material function](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Materials/Functions/index.html).
+This lighting path is well suited for mobile phones, handhelds, etc. but may be too costly for devices like HoloLens 2, which need to render to a stereo display at [60 frames per second](https://docs.microsoft.com/en-us/windows/mixed-reality/develop/platform-capabilities-and-apis/understanding-performance-for-mixed-reality).
+To ensure developers have access to a lighting path that is performant on HoloLens 2, Graphics Tools incudes a simplified physically based lighting system accessible via the the `MF_GTDefaultLit` [material function](https://docs.unrealengine.com/en-US/RenderingAndGraphics/Materials/Functions/index.html).

 ![Lighting](Images/FeatureCards/Lighting.png)